 Abusing benzos might mean taking them illicitly, or without medical supervision.
 It might also mean increasing dosage, mixing benzos with other substances or taking the drugs inappropriately.

 Taking too much of a benzodiazepine can lead to an overdose.
 If that happens, individuals may experience symptoms that include trouble breathing, tremors and difficulty moving.
 An overdose might result in blue lips or fingers, and it can cause serious weakness.
 In extreme cases, an overdose on benzos can lead to a coma or even death.

 Abusing benzos can also lead to addiction.
 Trying to withdraw alone can be unpleasant and dangerous in some instances, so you should always seek medical assistance.

 Can You Recover From an Addiction to Benzodiazepines?

 In a word, yes.
 Recovery from a benzos addiction is absolutely possible.
 However, it’s a challenge.
 That’s why medical professionals strongly recommend seeking out addiction programs.

 In our women’s addiction treatment program, patients have access to:

 - Individual, group, and family therapy in CA

 - Sober living options

 What are benzos holding you back from?
-If you or someone you love struggles with a benzodiazepine addiction, seek help and you can find out.
-At Soledad House in San Diego, California, you can overcome addiction thanks to evidence-based treatment plans.
-Call 866-314-3222 to embark on a journey to your sobriety.
+If you or someone you love struggles with benzodiazepine addiction, seek help and you can find out.
+Contact Soledad House in San Diego, California, to overcome addiction with the help of evidence-based treatment plans.
+Call 866.314.3222 to embark on a journey to your sobriety.